borisvassilev/lir/README.md

 An HTML document named `show-size.html` will be generated in the same directory.
 Open it with your web browser!
 ~~~~

+(In this README, the tab character in this file will probably become 4 spaces.
+Just take the original file from the link above.)

 Yes, go ahead and open it in your web browser.
 Look around.